Galatians 5:22-23 When we make peace in God, we secure a legacy of peace for future generations.

 Peace in God.

-To be at peace in God is to be reconciled with God, to be called His son.
-Here, we come to acknowledge God as our Father, and to die to our wilful nature.
-With God as our Father, we are kept safe from all harm and evil.
-In the process, we come to terms with God’s plans for our lives and die to our own plans.
-One who do not set aside his own plans and deny his former self can never be at peace with God.
-Paul expresses peace with God this way,
+To be at peace in God is to be reconciled with Him and to be called His son.
+Here, we acknowledge God as our Father and die to our wilful, self-governing nature.
+With God as our Father, we are kept from harm and evil—not merely by external protection, but by inward transformation.

-We make peace in God by continually reminding ourselves of who we are.
-In establishing our identity as sons of God, we void our allegiance to the world and commit to loving our God with all our hearts.
-In making peace with God, we grow in His image and given divine authority to rule with Christ.
+We make peace in God by continually reminding ourselves of our identity.
+As sons of God, we renounce our allegiance to the world and commit ourselves wholly to loving God with all our hearts.
+In this reconciliation, we grow into His likeness and are given divine authority to rule with Christ.

 Peace in ourselves.

-Having made peace in God and in ourselves, we become complete and empowered as His sons, being assured of our forgiveness, safety and prosperity.
-It is here that our peace begins to overflow to the people around us making them complete.
+Having made peace in God and within ourselves, we become complete and empowered as sons—assured of forgiveness, security, and provision.
+From this place of wholeness, peace begins to overflow into the lives of those around us.

 Peace in others.